-“So what you got, what you got this time?” questions Alex Kapranos on Tonight: Franz Ferdinand’s first track “Ulysses”, which uses Odysseus’ troubled journey back to Ithaca as a metaphor for being lost in a drug fuelled daze.
+“So what you got, what you got this time?” questions Alex Kapranos on Tonight: Franz Ferdinand’s first track “Ulysses”, one that uses Odysseus’ troubled journey back to Ithaca as a metaphor for being lost in a drug fueled daze.
 The answer is “more of the same, actually” for despite dabbling with dub and an increased use of electronics Franz Ferdinand never strays too far from the post-punk slash indie-disco template outlined on their first two albums.

 “Ulysses” with its throbbing bass, threateningly sung-spoken verses, squelching vintage Russian synthesizers and catchy “lah lah lah lah” choruses sets the recurring dream/drug theme of the album in motion.
 The garage rock lite of “Turn in On” and funky “No You Girls” follow highlighting Tonight’s greatest flaw, the mundane writing from Kapronos.
 As he proves elsewhere on the LP he’s a more capable lyricist than banalities like “You know I’d follow you to Rome, yeah” and “No you girls never know/How you make a boy feel ” would indicate.

 “Bite Hard” is more of Franz’s dependable, danceable punk-pop with the added Rentals-ish moog lines adding texture to the “I may be lonelier now, but I’m happy alone.
 Honest”, a statement that fools no one.
 “What She Came For” and “Live Alone” runs with that theme and finds the group returning to the safe haven of rock and disco used since Franz’s first hit “Take Me Out” before the latter descends into a punk squall.